 Latex Or Enamel

 This are water based paints and the air to some extent.
 So the solvent evaporates faster and because of the air between the polymers it leaves a smooth surface.
 However, it can take up to 30 minutes to tack free dry and 8 hours to reach the ultimate level of dryness.

 The catalyst of this type of paint is thermoplastic polymer.
 So it starts to dry just after 4 to 6 minutes.
 And only after 3 hours you can get a completely new, dry, painted surface.

 With epoxy mixed in the paint, it becomes prone to dryness.
 You just need to mix the chemicals, wait until you get to see some reaction and paint.
 Viola!
 Within 1 hour you get the dryness you want.

 Just keep in mind that the drying time frame partly depends on the materials also.
 Even if your paint is epoxy that doesn’t mean it will be dried in an hour.
 The following chart will help you to understand the timing more aptly

 20 minutes approx.

 30 minutes for tack freeMore than 24 hours for thorough drying

 Like other paints spray paints drying time also determined by the thickness of the coats.
 The thicker the layer, the drying time lingers.
 However, you are not using a brush to apply the paint, so you have full control over the thickness you want to apply.
+You can use best paint edgers to get the better finish, at the edges of your walls.
 But make sure you are not repeating the coats too fast.

 Heat and humidity